gadianton/so4t_tag_report/README.md

 In conjunction with the `--days` argument, `--no-api` allows you to use leverage preexisting JSON data from an earlier series of API calls (via this script).
 This is significantly faster than running all the API calls again; in fact, it's nearly instantaneous.
 If you were looking to generate tag metrics based on a variety of time ranges (via `--days`), using the `--no-api` argument would sigificantly speed up the process.

 Example:
-* You generate an initial CSV report via the Basic Usage instructions: `python3 so4t_tag_report.py --url "https://SUBDOMAIN.stackenterprise.co" --key "1oklfRnLqQX49QehDBWzP3Q((" --token "uDtDkCATuydvpj2RzXFOaA))"`
+* You generate an initial CSV report via the Basic Usage instructions: `python3 so4t_tag_report.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY" --token "YOUR_TOKEN"`
 * As part of collecting data via the API, an `api_data.json` file is generated and stored locally.
 For subsequent runs of the script where you're trying to generate the report for different time ranges, you can use the preexisting `api_data.json` data by leveraging the `--no-api` argument.
 * To quickly generate a CSV report for the past 30 days: `python3 so4t_tag_report.py --no-api --days 30`
 * Then, you generate a report for the past 90 days: `python3 so4t_tag_report.py --no-api --days 90`